DevChatter/StreamInfo/README.md

 ## Stream Goals

  - 512 Followers - **COMPLETED** Celebratory 5+ hour stream
- - 1024 Followers - We'll do a prize giveaway!
+ - 1024 Followers - We'll do a prize giveaway, and I'll plan a special event stream!
- - 2048 Followers -
+ - 2048 Followers - We'll do another prize giveaway, and I'll plan a special event stream!
  - Twitch Partner Status - New Subscriber Emotes (and another surprise)